Jai-Ds/Classification-of-Malaria-infected-and-uninfected-cells/README.md

 ## Image Manipulation

-To enhance model generalization, image data is augmented using Keras' `ImageDataGenerator`.
+To enhance model generalization, image data is augmented using Keras' ImageDataGenerator.
 This introduces variations like rotation, shifting, and zooming to the dataset.

 ## Preparing the Data for the Model

 Data is organized into subdirectories as required by Keras.
-The `ImageDataGenerator` is then employed to generate batches of manipulated images during model training.
+The ImageDataGenerator is then employed to generate batches of manipulated images during model training.

 ## Creating the Model